 - Extensions to market-risk framework likely introduction of Expected Shortfall and differing time horizons

 - Brief discussion on the Incremental Default Risk Charge the advanced version for specific risk

 - IRR exposure: earnings and economic value approaches

 - Static and dynamic simulation

-- Assessment of IR risk an approach with a worked example
+- The new Standardised approach with a worked example

 - How does it arise, and how should it be managed